 SAChefs members are regularly invited, whether through their school, employer or as individuals, to enter National and International culinary competitions.
 This is a great opportunity for Chefs to showcase their abilities on the culinary stage both locally and internationally, while invitations to various SAChefs events, workshops and demonstrations, as guests or assistants, also allows for networking opportunities.
 Apart from this, each SAChefs member also receives discounts from various SAChefs-affiliated corporate companies, as well as a bi-monthly copy of Chef! magazine, the official voice of the South African Chef.

 - What is World Chefs?
 (W.A.C.S)

 The World Association of Chefs’ Societies (WACS), the mother body of all Chefs Associations, is a global network of Chefs Associations dedicated to maintaining and improving the culinary standards of global cuisines.
 First founded in October 1928 in Paris, there were originally 65 delegates from 17 countries.
 Today, this global body has 106 official Chefs Associations as members, representing over 10 million professional Chefs worldwide.

-HTA School of Culinary Art is the only Chef School in South Africa to have received the Recognition of Quality Culinary Education for four consecutive years.
+HTA School of Culinary Art is the only Chef School in South Africa to have received the Recognition of Quality Culinary Education for five consecutive years.

 19. Which hotel establishments are used for experiential/practical training?

 At HTA School of Culinary Art has a large number of contracted hotels and quality catering companies in and around Johannesburg within the hospitality industry where Students will be placed.
 Some of the frequently used establishments include the The Saxon Boutique Hotel and Spa, African Pride Melrose Arch, Autograph Collection, Michelangelo Hotel, Sandton Hilton, Radisson Blu, Johannesburg Marriott Hotel – Melrose Arch, Pivot Hotel Montecasino, DaVinci Hotel, Intercontinental Hotel – O.R Tambo, Indaba Hotel – Spa and Conference Centre, Sandton Sun and Towers, Emperor’s Palace, 54 on Bath Hotel, Southern Sun Monte Casino, Hyatt Regency Johannesburg, Palazzo Monte Casino and many more.
 It is usual for these establishments to offer graduating students employment after their HTA training has ended.